yugabyte/charts/stable/yugabyte/README.md

 ```

 ## Create Kubernetes clusters and node pools created
-Inorder for you to install YugaByte db using helm you need have a kubernetes cluster created and make sure it has node pools created as well.
+In order for you to install YugabyteDB using helm you need have a kubernetes cluster created and make sure it has node pools created as well.

 #### Creating new cluster
 If not already created, you can create a new kubernetes cluster by running the below command: